Victoria-Pinzhen-Liao/Functional-Programming/README.md

 Every non-trivial programming language provides:
 - primitive* expressions representing the simplest elements
 -  ways to combine expressions
--  ways to abstract expressions, which introduce a name for an expression by which it can then be referred to.
+-  ways to abstract expressions, which introduce a name for an expression that can then be referred to.

 ### Primitive
-In Scala, Primitive types are as in Java, but are written capitalized:
+In Scala, Primitive types are similar to Java but are written capitalized:

 $$
 \begin{array}{ll}